Terrestrial and Space-based Technologies

 Public and Private Services

 Until recently, public agencies were solely responsible to establish and maintain our national geodetic active and passive control networks.
 This responsibility has been shared mainly between departments and agencies of federal, provincial and municipal governments.
 Typically, geodetic control information is openly distributed for use in real-time or post-mission.
 Public access ensures that geo-referencing in the NAD83(CSRS) standard is available to all.

 Now that private sources of geodetic control information are created by commercial RTK service providers, the need to integrate all networks into NAD83(CSRS) is essential to maintain consistent coordinates across our nation.
 When subscribers to RTK services apply GNSS correction streams to their data, they automatically connect to the reference frame underpinning the coordinate values assigned to the RTK network tracking stations.
-Therefore, it is critical for users to be informed of the reference frame used by the various service providers.
+Therefore, it is critical for users to be informed of the reference frame and epoch used by the various service providers.
 At present, RTK stations of the main providers cover a significant portion of Canada’s populated regions along its southern border.
 An initiative is underway to ensure that all RTK positioning services available in Canada assign reference station coordinates that are compliant with national standards.
 Details about the agreement that frames this initiative are available at the NRCan RTN monitor site.